-The Company's common shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "BAG" and in the US on the OTCOB under the symbol "BAGGF".
+The Company's common shares trade on the TSX Venture Exchange ("TSX-V") under the symbol "BAG".

 The Company's financial statements have been prepared on a going concern basis, which presumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.